caltechlibrary/dataset/INSTALL.md

 ### Raspberry Pi

 Released version is for a Raspberry Pi 2 or later use (i.e. requires ARM 7 support).
+Testing is done on Raspberry Pi 4 B devices using 32bit Raspberry Pi OS.

 1. Download the zip file
 2. Unzip the zip file